milasudril/syzmo/README.md

 SyZmO consists of three programs:

  * `syzmo_client_studio` is the client directly visible to the end user.
-Its purpose is to act as a regular MIDI client in the music production environment
+Its purpose is to act as a regular MIDI device in the music production environment
  * `syzmo_client_cgi` is a client running as a `cgi` program.
 This makes it possible to control the server via a web interface.
  * `syzmo_server` is the server communicating with the synthesizer